 The Report led the former Chair of the Public Administration Select Committee, Margaret Hodge (2016) to conclude that: “…the old convention of civil servants being accountable to ministers who are accountable to parliament is broken.
 It worked when Haldane invented it after the First World War…I think until we re-establish that link… we won’t get very far in improving the quality of services or value for money”.

-To address these issues, change could for example involve an organisational and cultural shift from a departmentalfocused to a problemfocused approach which is more flexible, smaller and digitally based.
+To address these issues, change could for example involve an organisational and cultural shift from a departmental-focused to a problem-focused approach which is more flexible, smaller and digitally based.
 This would require a move from hierarchical bureaucracy to what would label “cybernetic-squad” bureaucracy.
 A recognition that there are certain, specialised bureaucratic/technical skills that are not linked to departmental functionalism, but need to focus on specific problems, allow for flexibility and rapid intervention.
 Expertise would no longer be located within a department, but to a team deployed to deal with particular projects or intractable problems.
 This was how the now defunct Implementation Unit operated - identifying problems and seeking to resolve them.
 Such an approach would allow a concentration of the new skills required of civil servants and avoid duplication.
 It would, however, require a very different ministerial-civil service relationship and more particularly, an overhaul of the Westminster Model.

 Conclusion: Whitehall and the Westminster Model